dimitryzub/codewars-kata-archive/README.md

-# codewars-katas-archive
+# Personal Codewars Kata Archive

-Personal Codewars (unstructured) kata solutions starting from 8 kyu
+This repo is for personal Codewars kata solutions (_unstructured_) starting from 8 kyu